dmoisset/battleship-dojo/README.md

     # Check if there was a hit or a miss
 ```

+Again, only a new line goes here.

-## Functions make easier to improve the code
+## Functions make it easier to improve the code

+Now that the location asking code is a function, we can add improvements and fixes to it, and it will benefit all the parts of the code that use it.
+We'll make sure that the row and column are valid values, by asking for them again if the player made a mistake.
+Note that we use a while loop, so if the player makes several mistakes in a row he will be asked repeatedly until entering a correct value:

 Rewrite the function as: